 The dynamics of change – what we experience as change unfolds

 The diagram below shows the changing complexity of life conditions as a green line and the various milestones of the change cycle as yellow faces.
+Note that life conditions are trending towards higher complexity in this example.

 The cycle of change, explained

-STABLE: When most of our problems are taken care of, life is manageable and good.
+STABILITY: When most of our problems are taken care of, life is manageable and good.
 We experience stability and we want to hang on to it.
 Change isn’t needed or wanted, for now.

 STRESS: Sooner or later though, our life conditions change (but our thinking and behaviour is still the same) and we sense that something isn’t quite right.
 At first we may not know why, but for some reason life isn’t as comfortable as it used to be.
 We experience stress in the form of problems we can’t solve.
 Often our first response is to try going back to our ‘old ways’ to see if that works, or we may simply try ignoring the problems, hoping they’ll go away.